eidolon2048/eidolon2048/README.md

 <h2 align="center"> 👋 Hi, I'm Roma</h2>

 <p align="center">
-  I’m a <strong>Data Science & Artificial Intelligence student at the University of Portsmouth</strong>, focused on building real-world systems combining <strong>machine learning, databases, and analytics with a strong business mindset</strong>.
+  I’m a Data Science & Artificial Intelligence student at the University of Portsmouth</strong>, focused on building real-world systems combining machine learning, databases, and analytics with a strong business mindset.
 </p>

 ---